-‘When Calls the Heart’ Confronts Lori Loughlin’s Absence In The Season 6 Premiere
+‘When Calls The Heart’ Confronts Lori Loughlin’s Absence In The Season 6 Premiere

 After being briefly pulled from airwaves in March, The Hallmark Channel’s When Calls the Heart returned to its sixth season Sunday, this time without the presence of star and executive producer Lori Loughlin, reports Entertainment Tonight.
-The network cut ties with Loughlin, due to her involvement in a widespread college bribery scandal, with some questioning as to how the show would soldier on without her.
+The network cut ties with Loughlin due to her involvement in a widespread college bribery scandal, with some questioning as to how the show would soldier on without her.
 Prior to the airing of the new episode, it was reported that the actress would be edited out of her scenes.

 The return episode opened showing Erin Krakow’s Elizabeth Thatcher penning a letter describing the changes in Hope Valley that had transpired from the last episode.